epap011/Concurrent-ProductTradingSystem/src/README.txt

 # Recommendations #
 ###################

-If debug_mode occurs it is highly recommended to give a small number of N(3, 6, 9) because bigger numbers produce too much information(chaos).If you enter a bigger N(>15) be sure to increase the maximum number of lines that terminal keeps in its buffer.In most cases default is something like 10000 lines.
+1. If debug_mode occurs it is highly recommended to give a small number of N(3, 6, 9) because bigger numbers produce too much information(chaos).If you enter a bigger N(>15) be sure to increase the maximum number of lines that terminal keeps in its buffer.In most cases default is something like 10000 lines.

+2. Inputs bigger than 216 produce wrap around at the sum of integers.
+   But for N = 213 there is no wrap around :)